 A cautionary tale by Jeremy Strickland

 Now, I’m fortunate enough to be trained as an elite specialist in this kind of situation.
 Not only could I adeptly navigate Vik’s mourning of his lost meatball (with a rousing chorus of “On Top Of Spaghetti”), I also possess the know-how to deal with the crime scene.
-The trick is to treat for the grease, but the red tomato sauce could pose another problem and may require an alternate solution.
 No problem.
 I’m a professional carpet cleaning technician.
 I got this.

 But what if I wasn’t a carpet cleaner?
 What if I was an accountant who didn’t know all of the words to “On Top of Spaghetti,” let alone how to remove a spot from the carpet?
 How would I know what to do in this situation?
 Would I even know whether or not the spot was something that I could treat myself?
 Probably not.